mindfulnessone/mindfulnessone.github.io/course-schedule.md

 ### Info Session about MBSR Program
 Attending the 1 hour information session will give you a taste of what mindfulness is about.
-As well as provide you with an introduction to the science of mindfulness and benefits of the practice.
+Also, it will provide you with an introduction to the science of mindfulness and benefits of the practice.
 It is open to all (anybody interested in mindfulness and those who have the intention to enroll in the 8-week Prenatal MBSR program).

 - When: TBA
 - Where: Online via Zoom